jasonumiker/eks-well-architected/README.md

 #### Multi-account AWS strategy vs. a multi-cluster EKS strategy
 In AWS splitting workloads between different accounts has two key benefits:
 * The AWS IAM is much harder to accidentally 'mess up' where admins or workloads get access to things that they shouldn't
-    * Because, while you technically *can* achieve some of this with fine-grained/least-privilege AWS IAM within an account, it is a much 'harder' boundary to just use seperate AWS accounts
+    * Because, while you technically *can* achieve some of this with fine-grained/least-privilege AWS IAM within an account, it is a much 'harder' boundary to just use separate AWS accounts
-        * Seperate AWS accounts is especially suggested between development environments and production environments for this reason - as you often want developers to have more access while experimenting and 'moving fast' in the development environment than in production
+        * Separate AWS accounts is especially suggested between development and production environments for this reason - as you often want developers to have more access to make change and see the databases etc. while experimenting and 'moving fast' in the development environment than in production
 * You get your bills split by AWS account so it is easier to attribute cost to different environments/teams/workloads if they map to AWS accounts
     * Because, while you technically *can* achieve some of this with a fine-grained tagging strategy, you get it 'for free' if things are in different AWS acccounts

-You can make the same two arguments for having seperate EKS clusters:
+Since Kubernetes is nearly a private cloud running on your public cloud, you can make the same two arguments for having separate EKS clusters:
 * It is much harder to accidentally 'mess up' where admins or workloads get access to things they shouldn't in the Kubernetes API
-    * Because, while you technically *can* achieve some of this with fine-grained/least privilege Kuberentes RBAC and Namespaces within a cluster, it is a much 'harder' boundary to just  use seperate EKS clusters
+    * Because, while you technically *can* achieve some of this with fine-grained/least privilege Kubernetes RBAC and Namespaces within a cluster, it is a much 'harder' boundary to just  use separate EKS clusters
-* With EKS it also isn't just the API's RBAC/boundaries that matter - the workloads share the same underlying Nodes and Linux Kernel - and so noisy neighbors and container escapes are a concern
+* With EKS it also isn't just the API's RBAC/boundaries that matter - the workloads share the same underlying Nodes and Linux Kernel(s) - and so noisy neighbors and container escapes are a concern
-    * And, while it is possible to configure your cluster's and workloads' posture to mostly prevent those (don't allow insecure Pod parameters, ensure every workload has cpu/memory requests and limits defined, or even ensure that certain workloads are only scheduled on their own Nodes), it is a much 'harder' boundary between workloads to just have them on seperate clusters
+    * And, while it is possible to configure your cluster's and workloads' posture to mostly prevent those (don't allow insecure Pod parameters, ensure every workload has cpu/memory requests and limits defined, or even ensure that certain workloads are only scheduled on their own private Nodes), it is a much 'harder' boundary between workloads to just have them on separate clusters - which by definition also puts them on separate Nodes
 * Your cloud bills will be for the Nodes - not the containerised workloads running on them - so seperate clusters will also make it easier to attribute cost to different teams/workloads (especially if you also put them in seperate AWS accounts)
     * If you do need this cost attribution/visibility within a cluster then there are SaaS offerings from vendors such as [KubeCost](https://www.kubecost.com/) and [Sysdig](https://sysdig.com/solutions/cost-optimization/) that can help

 This is all to say that when EKS is involved you now have to consider when things should run on the same cluster vs. when they shouldn't - and in addition to what AWS account they should run in.
+And since one EKS cluster can't run in multiple AWS accounts - the AWS account splitting decision also impacts the EKS one as well.

 AWS goes into more detail in how to think about this in their [Tenant Isolation section](https://aws.github.io/aws-eks-best-practices/security/docs/multitenancy/) of the [EKS Best Practices Guide](https://aws.github.io/aws-eks-best-practices/).
 It coins the terms 'soft multi-tenancy' for sharing clusters and 'hard multi-tenancy' for when you split things into seperate clusters.

 #### Automated testing/validation within your pipelines

-The best practices in the WAR for this question re: DevSecOps or "shifting left" are:
+The best practices in the framework for this question re: DevSecOps or "shifting left" are:
 * Establish secure baselines and templates that are tested
 * Use automation to test and validate security controls continuously
     * "For example, scan items such as machine images and IaC templates for security vulnerabilies, irregularities and drift from an established baseline at each stage"